Crowmarsh Gifford: History

+In 1931 the civil parish had a population of 248.
+On 1 April 1932 the parish was abolished to form "Crowmarsh".

 World War II

 In 1944 a Royal Canadian Air Force Halifax bomber with a full bomb load caught fire over Wallingford.
 Most of the crew bailed out, but Flying Officer Johnny Wilding (USA) and Sergeant John Andrews (RAF) steered the plane away from the town, and attempted to land in the open fields of Crowmarsh, but crashed.
 They are commemorated by an obelisk at the junction of Wilding Road and Andrew Road in Wallingford.

 Recent times

-Crowmarsh Gifford is the administrative headquarters of South Oxfordshire District Council.
+Crowmarsh Gifford was the administrative headquarters of South Oxfordshire District Council.
 The Offices were badly damaged by fire on 15 January 2015.